tasmota/docs/docs/NeoPool.md

 ![](_media/xsns_83_neopool_connector.jpg)

 !!! note
-    Leave `NEOPOOL_MODBUS_ADDRESS` set to 1 whether you are using the "WIFI" or "EXTERNAL" port (unless you have changed the parameters for it within your Sugar Valley device).
+    Leave the define for `NEOPOOL_MODBUS_ADDRESS` set to 1 whether you are using the "WIFI" or "EXTERNAL" port (unless you have changed the parameters for it within your Sugar Valley device).

 ## Configuration